0x2a-dev/42Bot/README.md

 # 42-Whatsapp BOT
 ## Description

-42 Whatsapp Bot is a simple Bot that helps its users use common functionalities they have in their Intra but with
+42 Whatsapp Bot is a simple Bot that helps its users use common functionalities they have in their Intra and more ..
 ## Installation

 ```bash